SysCompass/compass/_includes/userguides/download.md

 <h2 id="download">Download</h2>

-  The ZIP file is available at [this link](https://s3-us-west-1.amazonaws.com/compass-golden-image/compass-golden-image.zip).
-Please note that the ZIP file is relatively large (~3.9GB).
-Its MD5 sum is b4b8730a2b4d8df06dbaa444759a7f88.
+  The ZIP file is available at [this link](https://s3-us-west-1.amazonaws.com/compass-golden-image/compass.zip).
+Please note that the ZIP file is relatively large (~1.3GB).
+Its MD5 sum is 00f137f56c844f566e7d9e81be83e31f.
-  Extract the files on your Windows system and open the folder in Explorer.
+  Extract the files on your Windows system and open the `compass` folder in Explorer.
 Run the `launch` script.